 Location: Old Lynchburg Road

-What Parents Love: With Rivanna Trail running through, this park is a top choice for nature-loving families.
+Highlights: With the Rivanna Trail running through, this park is a top choice for nature-loving families.
 The open fields and quiet setting make it a wonderful place for a more laid-back day out.

 2. Darden Towe Park: A Hub of Recreation and Nature

-What Parents Love: This popular Charlottesville park’s diverse facilities cater to various interests, from sports to nature exploration.
+Highlights: This popular Charlottesville park’s diverse facilities support both sports and nature exploration.
 The Rivanna River access is perfect for introducing children to paddling and wildlife observation.

 Rihanna River bank at Darden Towe park